City of Golden Zoning Code Update

 Commercial Form Type Case Studies

 Since zoning codes are best described as reference books, and do not offer gripping narratives for cover to cover reading, Planning staff advises readers to first look at the Form Zone Map to determine which area of town you are interested in researching in order to find the corresponding “form zone” that applies to a given property or block.
 Once the form zone is noted, just click on Chapter 18.29 and go to the form zone table, found near the beginning of the chapter in 18.29.01.004 (page 4).
 With this table, you can use the form zone column to find all of the different “form types” available to be used there and where they are located within the code.
 Think of the form zone table as an index for what is found in the rest of this Chapter regarding development options.
-The form types are the types of buildings that can be constructed, and each form type has it’s own specific zoning restrictions for factors such as height, design requirements and even square footage allowances.
+The form types are the types of buildings that can be constructed, and each form type has its own specific zoning restrictions for factors such as height, design requirements and even square footage allowances.

 In order to see how zoning works, illustrating how a form zone might play out in a real scenario is often the best way to assess how development or redevelopment might come to life in Golden.
 Staff has chosen three form types in three form zones to test these outcomes: